 Kadai paneer gravy recipe – Indian cottage cheese or paneer cooked in onion tomato gravy with kadai masala and no yogurt or cream is used.
 This dish gets its name karahi or kadhai paneer since it is cooked in a special Indian wok called kadai which is one of the most kitchen essentials of Indian Cuisine.
 This restaurant style kadai paneer gravy turns out to be very flavorful and delicious, stands out among the other restaurant style paneer recipes for its simplicity and taste.
-It goes very well with roti / chapathi, plain paratha, naan or plain basmathi or flavored rice like jeera rice or pulao.

 I also make this quick kadhai paneer often for the lunch box along with jeera rice & simple vegetable salad.
 This gravy version is good when you are home for a meal.

 Step by step photos on how to make kadai paneer gravy